bkjaya2020/bkjaya1952-docker-zoneminder-master-MariaDB-Server-10.3.34-/README.md

 (Now you can restart the container to see whether the zoneminder is active as follows)

 <code>sudo docker restart zm

  sudo docker exec -t -i zm /bin/bash</code>

 <code>http://localhost:8080/zm/</code>

+Note:- If you find any timezone mismatch in zoneminder logs , correct it as follows.( ie for America/New_York )

+On the ubuntu terminal

+<code>sudo docker start zm

+sudo docker exec -t -i zm /bin/bash

+dpkg-reconfigure tzdata

+The edit your timezone

+exit</code>

 (Note:- Each time , you start the container ,you will have to run " sudo docker exec -t -i zm /bin/bash"  after "sudo docker start zm"  to get the ZM Console)